- Policy statement

 The NHSCFA must safeguard the integrity, confidentiality, and availability of sensitive information it holds.

-No one from the NHSCFA is allowed to share any person identifiable information unless it has been approved by the NHSCFA Caldicott Guardian (via the Information Governance Team).
+No one from the NHSCFA is allowed to share any sensitive personal or patient identifiable information unless it has been approved by the NHSCFA Caldicott Guardian (via the Information Governance Team).
 It is unlikely that this authorisation will be granted unless the access is on a need to know basis and justifiable against the Caldicott principles

 The Caldicott standard is based around seven principles: